 12. Notification to Finalists

 As soon as the National judging is over, artists who have been selected as finalists will be notified.
-Artists who are not finalists will have their artworks returned to them after the National Exhibition is over.
+Artworks that are not selected and do not sell at the National Exhibition will be returned to the artist.

 13. National Exhibition and Gala Event Night